MRI (Magnetic Resonance Imaging)

 - You cannot bring your cell phone or electronics into the MRI room.

 - Ear plugs must be inserted into your child’s ears for the MRI to safely proceed.
 Headphones might also be added.
-Parents must wear headphones in the MRI room as well and may wear ear plugs too.
+Parents must wear earplugs in the MRI room and may wear headphones.
 Hearing protection is mandatory in the MRI room.

 - The technologist will position your child on the MRI table based on the type of scan being performed.